sparkflows/sparkflows-docs/docs/installation/connection/gen-ai-connection/open-ai.rst

 Fill in the information below.
 Most of the field are self explanatory and can be populated with values that you like.

-The two information which corresponds to the OpenAI end points are:
+The two fields which corresponds to the OpenAI end points are:

  * Token : This is the OpenAI token which you can generate by logging into your OpenAI account and following the steps as listed here - https://text-gen.com/get-openai-access-token